PyRigi/PyRigi/doc/development/howto/package_structure.md

 This approach allows one to implement functionality in separate modules according to the topics, see [below](#overview).

+The modules are considered non-public (they are in folders with a single leading underscore), hence their structure might change in backward incompatible manner.

 ## Graph functionality

 Functions implementing graph functionalities accept {class}`networkx.Graph` as the first parameter